devrisler/devrisler.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I have attended CSP-IAS Winter School on Cryptography and Machine Learning in Turin, Italy!! (\url{https://ai4i.it/ias-winter-school-2026/#faculty})
+I have attended CSP-IAS Winter School on Cryptography and Machine Learning in Turin, Italy! 🥳